mpettersson/InterviewReview/InterviewReview.md

 - Dynamic Programming
     * An optimization over plain recursion.
     * A method for solving a complex problem by breaking it down into a collection of simpler sub-problems, solving each of those sub-problems just once, and storing their solutions using a memory-based DS (array, map,etc).
     * Each of the sub-problem solutions is indexed in some way, typically based on the values of its input parameters, so as to facilitate its lookup.
     * There are two different ways to store the values so that the values of a sub-problem can be reused.
-		- Tabulation - Bottom up
- 		- Memoization - Top Down
+    * TOP DOWN With Memoization
+        - Recursive.
+        - NOT ALL sub-problems may be solved; only the required sub-problems (in recursion path).
+        - DFS Sub-Problem Graph
+    * BOTTOM UP With Tabulation
+        - Iterative.
+        - Solve ALL sub-problems, from small to large.
+        - Reverse Topological Sort Sub-Problem Graph
+- First Order Logic
+    * AKA Predicate Logic, Quantificational Logic, and First-Order Predicate Calculus
+    * The Membership Symbol:
+        - ∈
+    * The Quantifier Symbols:
+      - ∀ for universal quantification
+      - ∃ for existential quantification
+    * The Logical Connective Symbols:
+      - ∧ for conjunction
+      - ∨ for disjunction
+      - → for implication
+      - ↔ for biconditional
+      - ¬ for negation.
+    * An equality Symbol (Identity Symbol):
+      - =
+    * Variables:
+      - Denoted by lowercase letters at the end of the alphabet x, y, z.
+      - Often use subscripts
+    * SEE: wikipedia.org/wiki/First-order_logic
+- Binary Relation
+    * An association of elements from one set, called the domain, with elements of another set, called the codomain.
+    * Or, a relationship between elements of two sets (i.e., < or =).
+- Reflective Relation
+    * A binary relation that relates every element in the set to itself.
+    * a ~ a
+    * a <= a
+- Symmetric Relation
+    * A binary relation R on X is said to be symmetric if and only if an element a is related to b, then b is also related to a for every a, b in X.
+    * a ~ b IFF b ~ a
+- Transitive Relation
+    * A binary relation R on a set X is transitive if, for all elements a, b, c in X, whenever R relates a to b and b to c, then R also relates a to c.
+    * Each partial order as well as each equivalence relation needs to be transitive.
+    * If a < b and b < c then a < c
+- Equivalence Relation
+    * A binary relation that is REFLEXIVE, SYMMETRIC, and TRANSITIVE.
+- Antisymmetric Relation
+    * A binary relation R on a set X is antisymmetric if there is no pair of distinct elements of X each of which is related by R to the other.
+    * If a <= b and b <= a then a == b
+- Partial Order Relation
+    * A relation that is TRANSITIVE and ANTISYMMETRIC.
+    * A Non-Strict Partial Order has Reflexivity, Antisymmetry, and Transitivity.
+    * A Irreflexive/Strict/Strong Partial Order has Irreflexivity, Transitivity, and Asymmetry.
+- Asymmetric Relation
+    * If a < b then Not b < a
+    * ∀a,b ∈ X: ¬(aRb ∧ bRa)
+    * EX: < between real numbers: if x < y then you can't flip x and y...
+- Invariant
+    * A function, quantity, or property which remains unchanged when a specified transformation is applied.
+    * Or, a condition that remains true during execution.
 - Infix Notation
     * Operators are written between their operands ("normal" way).
     * Needs extra information to make the order of evaluation of the operators clear (i.e., () and order of operations).